gsoft-inc/wl-squide/docs/guides/add-authentication.md

 }
 ```

-Now, start the application and try navigating to the root page (`/`).
-You should be redirected to the `/login` page.
-Login with `"temp"` / `"temp"`, you should now be redirected to the root page.
+Now, start the application and attempt navigating to the root page (`/`).
+You will be redirected to the `/login` page.
+Login with `"temp"` / `"temp"`, you will be redirected to the root page.